Genres

 Higashiyama Yui's golden rule is that she goes home on time.
 No over time!
 However she works at a company where unpaid und unrecorded overtime is expected and her coworkers seem even excited about giving all their life to this company.

 All the things I liked about the story initially like the dark humor and the social commentary were very strong throughout the entire book.
-The way the drama further unfolded among the characters and the eventual conclusion was really well written and I enjoyed i
+The way the drama further unfolded among the characters and the eventual conclusion was really well written and I enjoyed it a lot!

 A story about Japanese business culture and overwork.
 It's an enjoyable read, but there were absolutely moments where I wanted to yell at the characters.